shakfu/py/source/projects/py/README.md

 interobj | send     | name, msg, .. | n/a    | no
 meta     | count    |               | n/a    | no

-Note that he `code` method allows for import/exec/eval of python code, which can be said to make those 'fit-for-purpose' methods redundant.
-However, it has been retained because it provides additional strictness and provides a helpful prefix in messages which indicates message intent.
+Note that the `code` method allows for import/exec/eval of Python code, which can be said to make those 'fit-for-purpose' methods redundant.
+However, it has been retained because it provides additional strictness and a helpful prefix in messages which indicates message intent.

 #### Core

-py/js's *core* features have a one-to-one correspondance to python's [very high layer](https://docs.python.org/3/c-api/veryhigh.html).
+py/js's *core* features have a one-to-one correspondence to Python's [very high layer](https://docs.python.org/3/c-api/veryhigh.html).
 In the following, when we refer to an *object*, we refer to instances of the `py` external.

 - **Per-object namespaces**.
-Each object has a unique name (which is provided automatically or can be set by the user), and responds to an `import <module>` message which loads the specified python module in its namespace (essentially a `globals` dictionary).
+Each object has a unique name (which is provided automatically or can be set by the user), and responds to an `import <module>` message which loads the specified Python module in its namespace (essentially a `globals` dictionary).
 Notably, namespaces can be different for each instance.

 - **Eval Messages**.
 Responds to an `eval <expression>` message in the left inlet which is evaluated in the context of the namespace. `py` objects output results to the left outlet, send a bang from the right outlet upon success or a bang from the middle outlet upon failure.